gschloegel/Course_Fallstudie_scRNA-Seq-with-Seurat/scripts/new_dataset_neurons_900.md

 ```

 ![](new_dataset_neurons_900_files/figure-gfm/unnamed-chunk-15-1.png)<!-- -->
-\#\# Determine the dimensionality of a dataset.
-We use the JackStraw plot as well as the EllbowPlot to determine the number of PCs used for
+\#\# Determine the dimensionality of a dataset We use the JackStraw plot
-further analysis.
+as well as the EllbowPlot the determine the number of PCs used for
-\#\#\# Jack Straw Plot
+further analysis. \#\#\# Jack Straw Plot

 ``` r
 # NOTE: This process can take a long time for big datasets, comment out for expediency.
 More